 OpenROV is a community of people working together to create a more accessible, affordable, and awesome platform for underwater exploration.
-By working together, we've created the OpenROV submarine- an open-source underwater robot that sends live video up to a computer on the surface and allows the user to control where it goes.
-(Here's a little bit more history about who we are and why we're doing what we're doing.)
+By working together, we've created the OpenROV submarine - an open-source underwater robot that sends live video up to a computer on the surface and allows the user to control where it goes.

-If you want to start building an OpenROV there are two routs you can take:
+If you want to start building an OpenROV, you can:

 OpenROV is open source (code and design files), so we provide all the files, build notes, and bill of materials you'll need to build one yourself.
 If you want to go this route, you'll need to source your own parts.
 You can find links to our design files, and Bill of Materials (parts list) below:

 OpenROV is not only open source, we're also crowdsourced, which means we rely on feedback from our community to help us grow.
 If you have ideas for how we can make the design better, places we should go with the ROV, or really anything that you think would benefit people interested in underwater exploration, please post on our forums page!
 Also, if you have any questions, the forums are a great place to get answers.

 Assembly of OpenROV v2.6 can be done over a weekend, and most sections take less then an hour.
 Instructions for each part of building process can be found in the OpenROV Instruction Set.

 Improvements and features are continually added by builders who have found better solutions.
 So check back often for the latest design updates.
 Remember, if you have questions, you can always visit the OpenROV builder's forum.